 SOP D Sample Shipment

 Information included in this SOP conveys science-based packaging, shipping, and handling requirements, not lab-specific or logistical demands.
-For that information, reference the CLA shipping document on CLA's NEON intranet site.
+For that information, reference the CLA 'Shipping Information to External Facilities document on CLA's NEON intranet site.